Monroe Art League

 Many member exhibitions are currently presented in conjunction with various community events.

-in local businesses and public buildings, rotating both artwork and
+businesses and public buildings, rotating both artwork and venues.
+Many

-venues.
-Many such exhibits are ongoing.
-Dorsch Library and the
+such exhibits are ongoing.
+Dorsch Library and the United Way

-exhibits, while the newly constructed Monroe Bank and Trust office
+office host exhibits, while the newly constructed Monroe Bank and Trust

 The City of Monroe also provides a window showcase at 14 E. First Street adjacent to Dorsch Library (the first United Furniture building) for the members to display their work.